anujammula/salon/README.md

 }
     *   PUT http://localhost:8080/visits/{name}/{date} --> Updates a single Visit for a single Customer matching the name and date of visit (JSON input)
     *   DELETE http://localhost:8080/visits/{name}/{date} --> Deletes a single Visit for a single Customer matching the name and date of visit

+8. Unit/Integration test cases can be executed by Right cliking on src/test/java folder in Eclipse --> Run As --> JUnit Test